 Testimonials and examples

-It’s a verifiable fact that testimonials, social proof, and examples go a long way towards increasing conversions.
+It’s a verifiable fact that testimonials, examples, and other forms of social proof go a long way towards increasing conversions.
 90% of people who read online reviews claimed that positive reviews influenced their buying decisions.

 Needless to say, the right testimonials can do wonders.